 $(b)$ Now, assume that $g$, $g'$ are any regular morphisms.
 Consider the following diagram with Cartesian squares

 Here $p_1$ means the projection along the second factor.
-Since $p_1$ is a smooth morphism the varieties $X'$ and $X\times Y$ are tor-independant over $X$.
-Since $f\times 1$ and $f'\times g'$ are closed (regular) embeddings the varieties $X'\times Y$ and $Y$ are tor-independant over $X\times Y$ by part $(a)$.
-Thus the varieties $X'$ and $Y$ are tor-independant over $X$ by \cite{SGA6}, Lemma III.1.5.1.
+Since $p_1$ is a smooth morphism the varieties $X'$ and $X\times Y$ are tor-independent over $X$.
+Since $f\times 1$ and $f'\times g'$ are closed (regular) embeddings the varieties $X'\times Y$ and $Y$ are tor-independent over $X\times Y$ by part $(a)$.
+Thus the varieties $X'$ and $Y$ are tor-independent over $X$ by \cite{SGA6}, Lemma III.1.5.1.
 Thus \cite{SGA6}, Proposition IV.3.1.1, yields

 \end{proof}

 1cm

 \centerline{\textsc{Acknowledgements}}